etf1/kafka-transformer/README.md

 }
 ```

-Here is an example :
+Here is a usage example:

 ```golang
 type customTransformer struct{}